About the course…

 - You will be taught in a purpose-built art department, complete with a photographic studio, Mac suite, Nikon DSLR cameras and access to the Adobe Creative Cloud editing suite.

 - We offer visits to events and locations including national galleries and local one off exhibitions such as Ed Sheeran’s Made in Suffolk exhibition.
-Last year, students also got the chance to visit Warner Bros Harry Potter Studio Tour and UCAS Create Your Future.
+In previous years, students also got the chance to visit Warner Bros Harry Potter Studio Tour and UCAS Create Your Future.

-- Your course will end with an exhibition, which looks fantastic on your CV and gives you the opportunity to celebrate all the brilliant images you have created along with your classmates.
+- Your course will end with an exhibition, which looks fantastic on your CV and gives you the opportunity to celebrate all the brilliant images you have made collectively.

 Where Photography can take you…